Additional ESG / SRI Resources

-The following handbooks cover specific area issues on SRI investing:
+The following handbooks cover specific area issues on ESG / SRI investing:

 Investing to Advance Women: A Guide for Individual & Institutional Investors seeks to drive investors to investment opportunities that empower women and address the socioeconomic challenges they face.
 The guide highlights strategies that investors can use to address gender inequality within their own holdings of stocks, mutual funds, fixed income and cash instruments.
 The guide also suggests other strategies that investors can take such as shareholder engagement.